newrelic/entity-definitions/README.md

 2. Build one or more test files that represent the telemetry data that would synthesize entities of your domain and type.
 Each file must comply:
 * The file name is the event name reported to New Relic. i.e. `Log`, `CustomEvent`
 * The file name has `.json` extension. i.e. `Log.json`, `CustomEvent.json`
-* The file content is a valid json that consists of an array of objects, where every object represents a data point from the telemetry
+* The file content is a valid json that consists of an array of objects, where every object represents a telemetry data point

   **Log.json**
 ```